 If an ARB offset credit is determined to be invalid due to the circumstances listed in sections 95985(c)(2)(B) or (c)(3), ARB will remove all ARB offset credits issued under the applicable Offset Project Data Report from any Holding and/or Compliance Account of the parties identified in section 95985(e)(1), and from the Forest Buffer Account.

-The parties identified pursuant to section 95985(e) will be notified of which serial numbers were removed from any Compliance, Holding, and/or Forest Buffer Accounts.
+The parties identified pursuant to section 95985(e) will be notified of which ARB offset credits were removed from any Compliance, Holding, and/or Forest Buffer Accounts.

 Any approved program for linkage pursuant to subarticle 12 will be notified of which serial numbers were removed from any Compliance, Holding, and/or Forest Buffer Accounts.